-‘If you think you’re too small to make a difference, try getting into bed with a mosquito.’
-The Dalai Lama, Tibet
+‘If you think you’re too small to make a difference, try getting into bed with a mosquito.’ - The Dalai Lama, FDCW Patron.

 Many small actions are driven by habit.
-This is most likely why you visit certain shops or restaurants, seek out or avoid different types of people, or read a particular newspaper.
+This is most likely why we visit certain shops or restaurants, seek out or avoid different types of people, or read a particular newspaper.
 From our earliest years, we build up patterns of behaviour, and these bring corresponding results.
 Just as it takes an apple seed to grow an apple tree, the results of our actions will correspond to the causes that we create.
-But how often do you review whether your habits and patterns bring the results you seek?
+But how often do we review whether our habits and patterns bring the results we seek?
 Do they still make sense?
-Will they lead to happiness and satisfaction?
+Will they actually lead to happiness and satisfaction?

 Both reason and experience show that certain actions help bring about a greater sense of well-being, while others just create mayhem and misery.
 Once this is acknowledged, we can no longer simply blame 'the world' or forces outside our control for our circumstances, but must acknowledge our own role in how things are, and take more responsibility for how we behave.
 Paying attention to the four actions of kindness, honesty, generosity and right speech will lay a solid foundation for contributing to the happiness of ourselves and others.